top of page

 As business improved so more rooms were needed.
 Old storerooms and outbuildings were converted into rooms as these amenities were moved further from the public view.
 This has given rise to the “Old English” feel of Hebron Haven.
 Every room has its own character.
 Unfortunately this is a bit of a builder’s nightmare with no uniformity in design, shape or structure.
 Doors and windows were fitted, as they were available, with very little matching the next building.
 However this gives Hebron it’s own charm and uniqueness, as no two rooms are alike.

 A vast refurbishment program has led to the upgrade of the main building and the hotel rooms.
 Luxurious decor, exquisite bedding and attention to detail, has resulted in beautiful rooms that are a pleasure to stay in.
-Coupled with the hospitality offered by the on site restaurant and bar, Humphrey's of Hebron, guests arrive as strangers and leave as friends.
+Coupled with the hospitality offered by the on site restaurant and bar, @ Hebron, guests arrive as strangers and leave as friends.

 The main building has a very comfortable lounge to relax in, read a book, chat with friends or just enjoy the ambiance of the country in front of the fireplace.
 The pub, formerly known as “The King and Riddle” is a firm favourite with the locals.
 Sporting events, locals’ night on Thursdays and Fridays and Sunday lunches fill the pub and patio to capacity, adding to the spirit of the hotel.
 Hebron Haven is child friendly and family orientated.